X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA19particleengine.md

 * The initial position: this is the position of the particle at the very beginning of its life, the center of our explosion, the position on the screen where the collision happened.
 * The initial speed: the speed defines how much the position should be changed each second. (in 2D also called direction or velocity), for an explosion, the speed of the particles should be very at the beginning.
 In a 2D game, since the position has an X and Y component, the speed also has an X and Y component.
-* The acceleration: the acceleration defines how much the speed should be changed each second, since the particles start at a high speed, we want them to slow down over time so their speed reaches 0 at the end of the particle’s life.
+* The acceleration: the acceleration defines how much the speed should be changed each second since the particles start at a high speed, we want them to slow down over time so their speed reaches 0 at the end of the particle’s life.
 As you should feel, and as shown later, this means that the direction of the speed should be the opposite of the direction of the speed.

-As I mentioned earlier, based on the initial position the initial speed and the acceleration, you can find the current position of the particle over time.
+As I mentioned earlier, based on the initial position the initial speed, and the acceleration, you can find the current position of the particle over time.
 This is done using the formula below:

 ![Formula](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA19ParticleEngine1.png?raw=true)